ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop/README.md

 ### Step 1: Generating Sentence Embeddings with Sentence Transformers

-This script demonstrates how to generate sentence embeddings using the SentenceTransformers library.
-The goal is to encode text data into embeddings, which are numerical representations of sentences.
-These embeddings are useful for tasks like semantic similarity and clustering.
+This script uses the SentenceTransformers library to generate sentence embeddings from any type of text.
+Here, we apply it to interview transcripts, enabling us to analyze how interviews relate based on their content.
+The text is transformed into numerical embeddings that capture semantic meaning, making them ideal for tasks like similarity detection or data clustering.

 [Learn more about Sentence Transformers](https://sbert.net/docs/sentence_transformer/pretrained_models.html)